conico974/open-next-deploy/README.md

-This project aim to demonstrate how to use OpenNext and SST to deploy a Next.js app to different places (Not natively supported by SST)
+This project aim to demonstrate how to use OpenNext (the aws adapter) and SST to deploy a Next.js app to different places (Not natively supported by SST)

-Given that OpenNext allow you to split your Next app into multiple parts, you can mix these examples to deploy your app to different places.
+Given that @opennextjs/aws allow you to split your Next app into multiple parts, you can mix these examples to deploy your app to different places.

+It requires @opennextjs/aws@3.1.4 or higher.

 If you're missing a deployment example, feel free to open an issue or even better a PR.